codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 Using custom parameters
 -----------------------

-Let's say you have to interact with another system that is out of your control and uses another method to encrypt data.
-A method that will most certainly not match the above-described sequence and probably not use all of the steps either.

-The Encryption library allows you to change how its encryption and decryption processes work, so that you can easily tailor a custom solution for such situations.
+If you have to interact with another system that is out of your control and uses another method to encrypt data, you can change how the encryption and decryption processes work, so that you can easily tailor a custom solution for such situations.